czbiohub-sf/iohub/CONTRIBUTING.md

 ### Bug report

+We welcome bug reports!

-When reporting a bug (something should work but does not), please include:
+When reporting a bug (something should work but does not), please include the following in the order mentioned:

 - A concise summary of the symptom in the title
 - A description of the problem
+- Minimal code/command examples to reproduce
 - Error message, log output, or screenshot
-- Minimal code/command examples to reproduce
 - `iohub` version, Python version and build, and platform/OS information
 - (Optional) potential cause

 ### Feature request

 Feature requests ask for new functionalities or performance improvements to be added to the package.
-Please consider the questions points and address them in the issue:
+Please address following questions in the issue:

 - What is the new feature?
-- Is it within the scope of this project?
+- The scope of this project is to provide a performant library and command line interface to access ND data.
+Is the feature within the scope of this project or another project?
 - Who will be the users?
 - (Optional) what is the best way to implement it?
 - (Optional) what are the alternatives?

+### Prioritization

+As is the case with any software project, possible improvements vastly out number the community's capacity.
+We use releases as a reference to focus the effort on near-term priorities.
+PRs within the scope of the next release will receive more attention.
+A list of planned release milestones can be found [here](https://github.com/czbiohub/iohub/milestones).

 ### Documentation change

 If you find that any documentation in this project is incomplete, inaccurate, or ambiguous, please open an issue.

-### Project management

-Issues can also be used to track our project management and higher level decision making process.
+We welcome contributions to the documentation from users, particularly user guides that we can collaboratively edit.

 ## Making changes